bareos/bareos/docs/manuals/source/TasksAndConcepts/TransportEncryption.rst

 Transport encryption between |bareosWebui| and a |bareosDir| can be configured on a per restricted named console basis.

+TLS-PSK is not available between the Bareos WebUI and the Bareos Director, in the following you will set up TLS with certificates.

 Please check the following configuration examples.
 A complete table of the directives in the :file:`directors.ini` file see: :ref:`directors-ini-directives`